onsi/ginkgo/docs/MIGRATING_TO_V2.md

 	})
 })
 ```

-will result in three specs.
-The first spec (`"can extract widgets from the external database"`) will have the labels `[integration, extracting widgets, network, slow]`.
-The second spec (`"can delete extracted widgets"` will have the labels `[integration, extracting widgets, network]`).
-The third spec (`"can create new widgets locally"`) will have the labels `[integration, extracting widgets, local]`.

 You can filter by label using the new `ginkgo --label-filter` flag.
 Label filter accepts a simple filter language that supports the following: